 The industrial enterprise in 2020 is digitally connected and globally dispersed.
 Many are leveraging a global supply chain and have multiple factories across the globe.
 At the same time, they are collecting more data than ever before by using connected products, machines, and other digital technologies.

-A digital thread – a single source of data truth that unites upstream and downstream data flows in real time – can be the solution.
+The solution?
+Digital threads create a closed loop between the digital and physical worlds to optimize products, people, processes, and places.
 When implemented in small, strategic use cases, digital thread initiatives can become the building blocks to greater visibility and increased collaboration across the value chain.

 Tying digital thread to enterprise-level strategic goals – and a digital transformation strategy – is not only an effective way to get executive buy-in, it’s also the best way to ensure the initiative drives business value.